Eizenstat Israel Travel Grant

 5. Dates of travel

 6. Budget - Indicate how the grant money will be used.

 Grantees will submit two written or video blog posts during their time in Israel along with photos, and a final report in the fall following their travel.
 This will be accompanied by a public event for the campus community where they can describe and take questions about their experience.
 They may be asked to provide advice for newer undergraduates looking to apply in future years.
-Before traveling, grantees must participate in a pre-travel orientation given by the Hiatt Center or Brandeis Study Abroad office.

 This grant is not meant to support general travel or Birthright trips to Israel.